Martin Beck (vaudeville): Theatre management and ownership

 He built the Palace Theatre in New York City in 1913.
 In 1920 he married vaudeville performer Louise Heims, and she closely assisted him in all his theatrical endeavors.

 He was voted out of the presidency of Orpheum Circuit in a boardroom coup after it went public in 1923.
-Later that same year, he opened the Martin Beck Theater in New York City (renamed the Al Hirschfeld Theatre in 2003).
+The following year, he opened the Martin Beck Theater in New York City (renamed the Al Hirschfeld Theatre in 2003).

 On January 28, 1928, Orpheum Circuit was merged with the theater chain started by Benjamin Franklin Keith and Edward Franklin Albee II to form Keith-Albee-Orpheum.
 A few months later, Joseph P. Kennedy and David Sarnoff of Radio Corporation of America merged Keith-Albee-Orpheum with Film Booking Office of America to form the Radio-Keith-Orpheum (RKO) movie studio.

 In 1932 he managed the booking office at RKO.
 In 1934 he brought the D'Oyly Carte Opera Company from London to America.